DanGiaime/RedBlackTree/docs/index.md

 __The leftright rotation is simply the inverse of the rightleft rotation.
 The leftright rotation scenario occurs when we have two red nodes that are left and right children of their parents, respectively__

   As such, not much explanation beyond the previous is necessary, only that a few rights and lefts will swap.
   However, for the sake of absolute clarity, let's go through it anyway.

-    In this example,
-    capital letters are RED nodes,
-    lowercase are BLACK nodes.

            a               a                b
           /               /                / \